klmui/klmui-blog-archived/about.md

 Hi!
 My name is Kenny and I am currently a sophomore at The Univeristy of Wisconsin-Madison.
 My hobbies include late-night coding sessions with friends, watching movies/shows, going out to eat, and running!
 If you want to work on any projects together, feel free to shoot me an email!

+### More About Me

+My passion for software development sparked after I competed in a hackathon for high school students.
+I believe my desire to learn and push the boundaries helped my team earn a top spot.
+Since then, my mission has been to explore the ways computer science and software development can be applied to various projects that advance our society.
+As I continue to expand my knowledge in CS, I am excited by the limitless possibilities for innovation.
+Currently, my top skills are in Java, Python, and web development.

 ### Coding Technologies I am Familiar With

 <style>